 Brain chemicals such as serotonin, GABA, glutamate, and dopamine manage your sleep cycles, helping you switch between rest and wakefulness.

-If neurotransmitters are not balanced, deep sleep becomes harder and your nightly recovery suffers.
-Increased levels of GABA and managed glutamate let your brain relax more, helping achieve refreshing deep sleep.
+If neurotransmitters are not balanced, deep sleep becomes harder, and your nightly recovery suffers.
+Increased levels of GABA and managed glutamate let your brain relax more, helping achieve refreshing, deep sleep.

 Animal studies show peptides like DSIP adjust neurotransmitter balance, making sleep deeper and more restorative.
-Peptide Works provides research peptides supporting scientists who study how better brain chemistry equals improved rest and healing in research models.

 The restorative power of sleep is best realized during deep sleep, which plays a key role in overnight recovery.